tangentsoft/pidp8i/HACKERS.md

     build system *would* place them if they were built from something under `src`.

+    This directory also contains PDP-8 source files of various sorts, mainly those used for building the SIMH media and the `os8pkg` packages.
+These are all “built” into other forms that then appear when running the simulator, rather than being used directly in this source code form.

     There are no program sources in the top level of `src`.
 The file `src/config.h` may appear to be an exception to that restriction, but it is *generated output* of the `configure` script, not “source